 I got back from Paris and within the space of a week, I quit two of my jobs and opted to take Darwin & Gray full time in preparation for the Christmas season.
 I sobbed, I literally balled my eyes out over leaving Skinny Dip because as a company they took a huge risk on me, I opened their first ever Northern store despite never managing a team before....they also trusted me with design, display and pretty much everything else that my store could possibly need to survive in the current climate of retail.
 That experience taught me SO much that has been transferable into my own brand and I’d be lying if I said I didn’t miss my team a lot BUT timing is everything and for me, I did it at the exact moment that I needed to.

 Within one month of going full time, Twas The Night happened and my mindset towards Darwin & Gray changed entirely.
 Who would have ever thought that a little last minute banner could give me so much fulfilment and pride.
-The reaction to that banner proved to me that leaving my job wasn’t a stupid and ill thought through decision, it taught me that everything does happen for a reason and that if you want, go for it.
-It also taught me what I’m truly capable of under pressure for my business and the thing I’m beyond grateful for was that it also provided me with the finances to take Darwin & Gray to Top Drawer in London and now, you’re up to speed.
+The reaction to that banner proved to me that leaving my job wasn’t a stupid and ill thought through decision, it taught me that everything does happen for a reason and that if you want something, go for it.
+It also taught me what I’m truly capable of under pressure for my business and the thing I’m beyond grateful for was that it also provided me with the finances to take Darwin & Gray to Top Drawer in London which is a goal I had set myself years back and now, you’re up to speed.

 I think we all deserve a rest after reading all of that.

 Ps.
-If you’ve supported Darwin & Gray in any way, shape or form....thank you from the absolute bottom of my heart.
+If you’ve supported Darwin & Gray in any way, shape or form over the years....thank you from the absolute bottom of my heart.